UbuntuBudgie/eon-gtk-theme/README.md

 Other:
 Search for the engines in your distributions repository or install the engines from source.

 ## Install Or Uninstall

-Open the terminal at current directory.
+Open the terminal at current directory and run:

-Run

     ./Eon-installer

-Or double-click to open that script files and select "run at the terminal" at nautilus.
+Or double-click to open that script file and select "Run in Terminal" on GNOME Files.